 npx playwright test -–headed

-Now that you have the tutorial in place, know that Playwright is supported by Browserstack which provides thousands of real devices where we can verify applications on real devices.
+Now that you have the tutorial in place, know that Playwright is supported by Browserstack which provides thousands of real devices where you can verify applications on real devices.
 A few advantages of Playwright are:

 - Easy Setup and Configuration